 Salesforce is a highly debated stock and isn’t intended for value investors.
 Salesforce has been growing at a double-digit clip on an annualized basis, and this impressive growth will likely continue in the near-to-intermediate term as cloud-based analytics are the future to any enterprise business more specifically in the CRM space, not to mention the highly acquisitive nature of Salesforce.
 In the meantime, as a long investor, writing covered calls in opportunistic scenarios may mitigate these drastic swings in the stock price while generating income.
 This is especially true given Salesforce’s recent earnings strength and underscores the value of covered call writing to mitigate potential downside swings and smooth out drastic moves in this underlying security.
 Taken together, options income may greatly augment overall returns as detailed above.

 Disclosure: The author currently holds shares of CRM and the author is long all this position.
 The author has no business relationship with any companies mentioned in this article.
-He is not a professional financial advisor or tax professional.
-This article reflects his own opinions.
 This article is not intended to be a recommendation to buy or sell any stock or ETF mentioned.
-Kiedrowski is an individual investor who analyzes investment strategies and disseminates analyses.
-Kiedrowski encourages all investors to conduct their own research and due diligence prior to investing.
-Please feel free to comment and provide feedback, the author values all responses.